cometbft/cometbft/spec/abci/abci++_methods.md

       interpretation of it should be
       that the Application running at the process that sent the vote chose not to extend it.
       CometBFT will always call `VerifyVoteExtension`, even for 0 length vote extensions.
+    * `VerifyVoteExtensionRequest.non_rp_vote_extension` can be used for vote extension information which should be signed by CometBFT as it is (no additional meta information is added before signing as compared to `vote_extension`).
+      `non_rp_vote_extension` are optional and can be empty.
     * `VerifyVoteExtension` is not called for precommit votes sent by the local process.
     * `VerifyVoteExtensionRequest.hash` refers to a proposed block.
 There is no guarantee that this proposed block has previously been exposed to the Application via `ProcessProposal`.